syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Interactivity.md

 {% endhighlight %}
 {% endtabs %}

-The `Loaded` event used for the following use cases:
+The `Loaded` event is used for the following use case:

-* To scroll the desired item by using the [BringIntoView](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~NodeCollapsed_EV.html)
+* To scroll the desired item by using the [BringIntoView](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~NodeCollapsed_EV.html).

-## Tapped event
+### Tapped event

 The [ItemTapped](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemTapped_EV.html) event will be triggered whenever tapping the item.
 [ItemTappedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.ItemTappedEventArgs.html) has the following members which provides the information for `ItemTapped` event: